6 Lesser-Known Financial Mistakes That Can Keep You Broke Forever

 Credit Card Interest

-You should never allow yourself to be put in a position where you pay credit card debt that’s one of the highest credit card interest you’ll ever pay. and don’t use your credit card when you’re not going to be paying in full every month.
-Most cards have variable interest rate plus prime that gets you an average APR ( annual percentage rate of 19.6%) assuming you’re paying 19.6 which is a guaranteed tax-free risk-free rate return.
+Never put yourself in a position where you pay credit card debt that’s one of the highest credit card interest you’ll ever pay.
+Also, don’t use your credit card when you’re not going to be paying in full every month.
+Most cards have variable interest rate plus prime that gets you an average APR (annual percentage rate of 19.6%) assuming you’re paying 19.6 which is a guaranteed tax-free risk-free rate return.

 That’s like the highest interest you’ll ever pay.
 Because paying off a credit card debt puts you on a hook.